-AOS shares Society news and promotes ornithology in general and the activities of our members in particular through our Twitter (@AmOrnith), Facebook (AmOrnith), and Instagram (@AmOrnith) accounts.
-AOS social media activities are organized and coordinated by an individual (or individuals) specifically designated by AOS Executive Director (e.g., Communications Manager).
-Specific policies relating to each can be found in greater detail, below.
+AOS shares Society news and promotes ornithology in general and the activities of our members in particular The American Ornithological Society (AOS) shares society news and promotes ornithology in general and the activities of our members, primarily through Twitter (@AmOrnith), Facebook (@AmOrnith) and Instagram (@AmOrnith) accounts, but sometimes through other platforms, such as YouTube or blogs.
+AOS social media activities are organized and coordinated by an individual (or individuals) designated by the AOS Executive Director (e.g., Communications Manager).
+Specific policies relating to these activities can be found in greater detail, below.

-AOS may share published research and other publicly available items via our social media platforms without seeking consent from the authors.
-AOS members wishing to have specific work or content of theirs promoted via AOS social media platforms are encouraged to contact AOS via platform-specific direct message or via email at email@example.com.
+AOS may share published, open-access research, and other publicly available items via our social media platforms without seeking consent from the authors.
+AOS members wishing to have specific work or content of theirs promoted via AOS social media platforms are encouraged to contact AOS via platform-specific direct message or via email at firstname.lastname@example.org.

 Following of other accounts on social media reflects the multiple goals of the Society’s social media activity, including sharing news, promoting ornithology, and connecting with membership and affiliated peer groups.
 On all social media platforms, who to “follow” is at the discretion of the Communications Manager; however, the Society aims to follow AOS members, non-members who use their accounts professionally in the context of ornithology, and organizations with aligned missions.
 Members wishing to be followed should be sure to include their social media information in their AOS account (https://my.americanornithology.org/; select My Account / Edit Profile).
 Requests to be followed can also be made by Direct Message (within platform) or via email (email@example.com).
 Note that following by AOS does not indicate endorsement of content and is not guaranteed.